mrrocampbell/demo-scripts/1-web-development-certificate/1-intro-html-css/WDC_1-1-7_HTML_Links-and-Paths_V1.md

 ## Script Start

 Hey, this is Roger from Thinkful.
-In this video, we are going to learn how to utilize file paths and web URLs to link to web pages and display images within our HTML websites.
+In this video, we will learn how to utilize file paths and web URLs to link to web pages and display images within our HTML websites.

-Let us start by creating a link that when clicked navigates our users to an external webpage, such as the Apple.com homepage.
+Let us start by creating a link that, when clicked, navigates our users to an external webpage, such as the Apple.com homepage.

-_**Note:** Will show students the link working for context in replit_
+**Note:** I will show students the link working for context in replit_

 ```HTML
 <a href='apple.com'>Apple Homepage</a>